mvelkov9/ai-document-assistant/docs/phase-17-testing.md

 ### Test environment configuration

 - Rate limiting is disabled via `APP_ENV=test` (set at module level before app imports)
-- SQLite is used as the database for test isolation
+- a dedicated PostgreSQL test database is used for test isolation
 - Database state is cleaned between tests with `Base.metadata.drop_all()` + `init_db()`

 ## Covered scenarios